luiinge/slf4j-ansi/README.md

 ### Defining custom styles

-If you desire to add/replace styles, you should configure `AnsiLogger` in some initializing method of your application, so that the styles are applied from the very beginning:
+If you want to add/replace styles, you should configure `AnsiLogger` in some initializing method of your application, so that the styles are applied from the very beginning:

 ```java
 public static void someInitializerMethod() {